Electron-positron, parton-parton and photon-photon production of $\tau$-lepton pairs: anomalous magnetic and electric dipole moments spin effects: Summary and outlook

 \section{Summary and outlook}

 In this paper, we have discussed effects from electric and anomalous magnetic dipole moments of the $\tau$ leptons on transverse spin correlations in the $\tau$ pair production and decay.

 These studies include calculation of the analytical formulas for spin-amplitude components and spin-correlations matrices, for $e^- e^+ \to \tau^- \tau^+$, $q \bar q \to \tau^- \tau^+$ and $\gamma \gamma \to \tau^- \tau^+$ processes.
-In case of the $s$-channel $f_i \, \bar f_i \to \tau^- \tau^+$ process, including photon and $Z$-boson exchange and their interference makes those formulas applicable for a large range of $\tau$-pair invariant mass, from the Belle II energies to $WW$ and $ZZ$ thresholds.
+In case of the $s$-channel $f_i \, \bar f_i \to \tau^- \tau^+$ process, including photon and $Z$-boson exchange, their interference { and radiative corrections in framework of IBA}, makes those formulas applicable for a large range of $\tau$-pair invariant mass, from the Belle II energies {up to above} $WW$ and $ZZ$ { pair production} thresholds.
 Numerical predictions for the ratios of transverse components of spin-correlations matrices were also shown and discussed.

 The analytical formulas are embedded into algorithms for generated events reweighting, to be used with {\tt KKMC} generator for events produced in $e^-e^+$ collisions and {\tt TauSpinner} program for $pp$ collisions.